MandyMo/ECCV_Countformer/README.md

 **Framework of the CountFormer.** The Image Encoder extracts multi-view and multi-level features (MVML) from the multi-view images of the scene.
 ImageLevel Camera Embedding Module fuses camera intrinsic and extrinsic with the MVML features.
 The elaborate Cross-View Attention Module, a sophisticated attention component, transforms the image-level features into scene-level volume representations.
 Besides main components, a 2D Density Predictor is used to estimate the image space density, 3D Density Predictors are employed to regress for the 3D scene-level density, and a simple feature pyramid network fuses the multi-scale voxel features.

 ## News
+**2025.02.18** Release the refined labels w.r.t. the CityStreet dataset.

+**2025.02.18** Release the training log & pth on the CSCV benchnark.

 **2024.07.08** The code of CountFormer is released on github for research purpose.

 **2024.07.01** The CountFormer has been accepted by the Top-tier conference ECCV 2024.